gabrieleballetti/genetic-search/README.md

 # genetic-search

-Supporting code for the paper "".
+Supporting code for the paper "_A genetic algorithm to search the space of Ehrhart h∗-vectors_" [(arXiv)](https://arxiv.org/abs/2309.16848).
-It includes the implementation of the genetic algorithm described in the paper, used to find the counterexample.
+It includes the implementation of the genetic algorithm described in the paper, used to find the mentioned counterexample.

 ## Installation